Shift Happens: Mixture of Experts based Continual Adaptation in Federated Learning: Conclusion

 \section{Conclusion}

 We present a shift-aware mixture of experts framework for federated learning under non-stationary data, addressing covariate and label shifts in streaming environments.
 Through shift detection, latent memory for expert reuse, and facility location-based optimization, our method enables dynamic expert instantiation and scalable adaptation.
 Extensive experiments show significant gains in accuracy and adaptation speed over FL baselines, offering a practical, privacy-preserving middleware for real-world deployments.
 Traditional FL middleware approaches assume relatively stable workload characteristics, but our framework addresses the unique challenge of building middleware that can detect, respond to, and manage distributional shifts in real-time across federated participants.
 The system implements key middleware patterns, including event-driven architectures (responding to detected shifts), load balancing (distributing clients across experts), and service discovery (expert reuse and consolidation).
 The windowing-based stream processing and latent memory mechanisms function as middleware services that enable scalable, real-time adaptation without requiring application-level awareness of underlying distributional changes.
 Limitations include potential expert pool growth under extreme heterogeneity, reliance on frozen encoders, and honest client reporting.
+Under extreme heterogeneity, the number of experts may proliferate; however, our consolidation step periodically merges similar experts to mitigate this risk.
 Future work will explore expert compression via online distillation, secure reporting under adversarial settings, and tighter integration with hardware enclaves for end-to-end privacy.